FabricMC/fabric-docs/develop/rendering/world.md

 Note that the size used in the `BufferAllocator` constructor depends on the render pipeline you are using.
 In our case, it is `RenderLayer.CUTOUT_BUFFER_SIZE`.

 If you want to render multiple waypoints, call this method multiple times.
-Make sure you do so during the "extraction" phase, BEFORE the "rendering" phase starts, at which point the buffer builder is built.
+Make sure you do so during the "extraction" phase, BEFORE the "drawing" phase starts, at which point the buffer builder is built.

 ### Render States {#render-states}

 Note that in the above code we are saving the `BufferBuilder` in a field.
-This is because we need it in the "rendering" phase.
+This is because we need it in the "drawing" phase.
 In this case, the `BufferBuilder` is our "render state" or "extracted data".
-If you need additional data during the "rendering" phase, you should create a custom render state class to hold the `BufferedBuilder` and any additional rendering data you need.
+If you need additional data during the "drawing" phase, you should create a custom render state class to hold the `BufferedBuilder` and any additional rendering data you need.

-### Rendering Phase {#rendering-phase}
+### Drawing Phase {#drawing-phase}

-Now we'll implement the "drawing/rendering" phase.
+Now we'll implement the "drawing" phase.
 This should be called after all waypoints you want to render have been added to the `BufferBuilder` during the "extraction" phase.

 @[code lang=java transcludeWith=:::custom-pipelines:drawing-phase](@/reference/latest/src/client/java/com/example/docs/rendering/CustomRenderPipeline.java)